I supervise doctoral students in the following areas:

 Aneela Khan (Mapping out testimonial and hermeneutical injustice in experiences of psychosis within early intervention services: a qualitative cross-sectional study), 2nd year.
 Co-supervised with Andrew Fox.

 Lucy Prior (Explaining the Youth Anxiety Epidemic: Towards a New Social Theory of Anxiety), 2nd year.
 Co-supervised with Matthew Broome and Ruth Page.

 Lou Teyssedou (The end of sectioning: A philosophical argument against the practice of involuntary detention), 1st year.
 Co-supervised with Ema Sullivan-Bissett and Iain Law.

 Aisha Qadoos (Trauma and the Self), 1st year.
 Co-supervised with Anna Lavis.

 I have had the fortune to mentor a number of extraordinary post-doctoral researchers:

-- Ema Sullivan-Bissett, who is now Faculty at the University of Birmingham.
+Ema Sullivan-Bissett, project PERFECT post-doc and now Faculty at the University of Birmingham (UK).

 Anneli Jefferson, post-doc on the Costs and Benefits of Optimism project in 2015-2016 and Leverhulme Early Career Research Fellow at the University of Birmingham 2016-2019, now Faculty at the University of Cardiff (UK).

 Kathy Puddifoot, project PERFECT post-doc in 2015-2018 and now Faculty at the University of Durham (UK).